GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/usage.rst

 of passes required.
 If the number of passes is greater than one, you will need to execute an identical GPU workload once for each pass.
-For DirectX 12 and Vulkan, this typically means recording the same command list or command buffer more than once, calling GPA_BeginCommandList on each command list for each pass, and beginning and ending samples for the same workloads within the command lists.
+For DirectX 12 and Vulkan, this typically means recording the same command list or command buffer more than once, calling GpaBeginCommandList on each command list for each pass, and beginning and ending samples for the same workloads within the command lists.
 For other graphics and compute APIs, this means making the same draw calls or dispatching the same kernels in the same sequence multiple times.